We are Coffee Farmers.

 He met Frank Villada in 2013 who had been active in the specialty coffee sector in the Eje Cafetero region of Colombia for many years.
-He had a deep network of producers whom he had assisted in improving cup quality, but lacked access to markets willing to pay what their product was worth, not having an alternative to the commodity buyers that only evaluated physical quality.
+Frank had a deep network of producers whom he had assisted in improving cup quality, but lacked access to markets willing to pay what their product was worth, not having an alternative to the commodity buyers that only evaluated physical quality.

 Karl felt that coffee was the lowest hanging fruit as there was already an interest in an ethical supply chain, so the two decided to try to connect some farmers with some roasters and let so-called “direct trade” ensue.
 Both had other jobs and had no financial interest in the network, as for Frank it was something to help out his friends, and for Karl, it would be proof of his hypothesis as a researcher.

-Very quickly it became clear that there was a lot more to “direct trade” that they wanted to hear.
+Very quickly it became clear that there was a lot more to “direct trade” than they wanted to hear.
 Someone needed a registered company with a license to exort coffee.
 There was an incredible amount of paperwork and reporting to various government and quasi-governmental agencies.
 Someone had to sign an affidavit with the Colombian narcotics police taking responsibility for anything that might be contained within the merchandise.
 Quality control needed to be performed at each step in the chain by a professional cupper.
 Someone needed to import into the consumption country, coordinate shipping to the roaster, invoice, and ensure payment was recieved.
-Air freight was extremely expensive since none were sending more than 5-10 bags.
+Air freight was extremely expensive since none of the farmers were sending more than 5-10 bags.
 Most of all, no farmer was willing to let parchment coffee leave their farm without payment, much less wait 5-10 weeks to complete the process and bring in and convert currency.
 Paying someone to perform these activities was prohibitive, so they began putting up their personal savings to float the operations and dedicating more and more time to the project.

 It was easy to see that the project was not going to be able to work on an independent 1:1 farmer-roaster basis, that a collective administrative and financial infrastructure needed to be established to allow the 1:1 relationships to reach the efficiency of the competition.
 Thus the DOT Collective organization was born.
 Karl and Frank decided that this was going to become their job, formed a Colombian export company, a US import company, and began recruiting US roasters and Colombian farmers to join the movement.
-At first their lost money for every pound sold, since paying for air frieght, it was impossible to pay the farmer what they deserved while charging roasters competitive prices.
+At first, they lost money for every pound sold, since if paying for air frieght, it was impossible to pay the farmer what they deserved while charging roasters competitive prices.
 Little by little, they grew from shipments of 3-5 bags to full containers.

 Today, the collective has grown to involve approximately 60 farms producing mircolots and 80 in the process of improving quality in Colombia.
 A Honduras chapter was incorporated in 2016, and they are now seeking to expand distribution beyond USA, currently entering Australia with their sights on other growing specialty coffee markets to be able to involve all of the producers interested in joining the Direct Origin Trading collective organization.